-In Hawaiian mythology, Haumea is the guardian goddess of the island of Hawai’i, and she’s also the goddess of fertility and childbirth.
+In Hawaiian mythology, Haumea is the guardian goddess of the island of Hawai’i.
 She is a strong, powerful being — something that all mamas are.

 Through a blend of community, education, health, and wellness offerings, we create a supportive space for people from all walks of life to move, learn, and connect.
 Haumea is truly a labor of love for us, and we can’t wait to share it with all who walk through our doors or interact with us here.
 We say this a lot, and that’s because it’s true — we’ve got your back.